gbroques/awesome-greek/README.md

 * [Greek Mythology - Stories of ancient mythological heroes and gods.](http://www.ilearngreek.com/mythology/greek_mythology.asp)
 * [Tράπεζα κειμένων (Text Bank)](https://www.greek-language.gr/certification/dbs/teachers/index.html) - A collection of authentic texts, written and oral, for learning Greek as a second language.
 * [Greek Texts](https://gbroques.github.io/greek-texts/) - Texts from Τράπεζα κειμένων with synced audio from members of the Learning Greek Discord server.

+## Common Greek Proficiency Test

+The [Certificate of Attainment in Greek](https://stephanus.tlg.uci.edu/CAG/utility.html) is the only officially recognized certificate that confirms the knowledge of Greek as a second language.
+It offers a professional opinion of one's knowledge of Greek, and serves as proof of the level of attainment in Greek in the work market.